iterative/dvc.org/content/docs/command-reference/plots/index.md

 they are intended for visualizations.

-Upon running `dvc plots show/diff` DVC will collect stage plots alongside the [top-level plot definitions] and display them conforming to their configuration.
+Upon running `dvc plots show/diff` DVC will collect stage plots alongside the [top-level plots](#top-level-plots) and display them conforming to their configuration.
 Note, that if there are stage plots in the project and they are also used in some top-level definitions, DVC will create separate rendering for the stage plots and all definitions using them.

-This special type of outputs might come in hand if users want to visually compare experiments results with other experiments versions and not bother with writing top-level plot definitions into the `dvc.yaml`.
+This special type of outputs might come in hand if users want to visually compare experiments results with other experiments versions and not bother with writing top-level plot definitions in `dvc.yaml`.

-[top-level plot definitions]: #top-level-plots

 ### Top-level plots

 Plots can also be defined in a top-level `plots` key in `dvc.yaml`.
-Unlike [stage plots], these definitions let you overlay plots from different data sources, for example training vs. test results (on the current project version).
+Unlike [stage plots](#stage-plots), these definitions let you overlay plots from different data sources, for example training vs. test results (on the current project version).
 Conversely, you can create multiple plots from a single source file.
 You can also any plot file in the project, regardless of whether it's a stage outputs.
 This creates a separation between visualization and outputs.

-[stage plots]: #stage-plots

 In order to define the plot users need to provide data and an optional configuration for the plot.
 The plots should be defined in `dvc.yaml` file under